 The defense matches up similarly to the offense, with a defensive line tasked with trying to tackle or sack the opposing quarterback.
 Behind the defensive line stand the linebackers, whose job is to tackle opposition running backs or wide receivers, while cornerbacks and safeties form the secondary, protecting the field from long throws to wide receivers and acting as a last line of defence.

 In the opening NFL 2019 London Games fixture, we saw one of the best defenders in the game, linebacker Khalil Mack of the Chicago Bears, in action against his former team the Oakland Raiders.
 In an end-to-end clash, the Raiders triumphed 24-21 at the Tottenham Hotspur Stadium, with the Raiders running backs scoring three touchdowns between them, including a game-winning score with just two minutes to play.

-Last weekend, the Tampa Bay Buccaneers faced their divisional rivals, the Carolina Panthers.
+The second installment of NFL in London this year saw the Tampa Bay Buccaneers face their divisional rivals, the Carolina Panthers.
 In their first meeting this season, the Buccaneers triumphed 20-14, however star of the show for the Panthers was once again running back Christian McCaffrey, scoring two touchdowns in their 37-26 win.
 McCaffrey remains an early favourite to win the NFL MVP (Most Valuable Player) award alongside Seattle Seahawks quarter back, Russell Wilson.

 The real beauty of the game is on any given Sunday anything can happen in the NFL, which is what makes it so unpredictable and exciting.